probmods/ppaml2016/chapters/4-1-rejectionAndPF.md

 Try running this program multiple times.
 Note that while each run produces different outputs, within a run, all of the output particles look extremely similar.
 We will return to this issue later on in the next section.

+[Here](http://dritchie.github.io/web-procmod/) is a more complex example of using SMC to generate a 3D model that matches a given volumetric target (Note: this demo uses a much older version of WebPPL, so some of the syntax is different / not compatible with the code we've been working with).

 ## Exercises

 ### 1. Robot Localization